 Comparative theology; Philosophical Theology; Secularism; Indian Philosophy; Systematic Theology

-Andrew D. Thrasher is currently researching the intersection of Christian theology and the secular, with an emphasis on the Radical Orthodoxy Movement and Charles Taylor.
-He is also researching and writing on the intersection between the thought of Raimon Panikkar and Western thought.
+Andrew D. Thrasher is currently researching the intersection of Christian theology and the secular, with an emphasis on the intersection of Postmodern Philosophy with the Radical Orthodoxy Movement and Charles Taylor.
+Prof. Thrasher is also active in scholarship surrounding the thought and impact of Raimon Panikkar, particularly in relation to Christian theology and secularism.

 Contributor, Raimon Panikkar: A Companion to his Life and Thought, ed.
 Peter Phan and Young-chan Ro (James Clarke & Co., 2018).